-Year Open To Traffic County Improvement Type Facility Termini Description 2050 Washington Widening River Road STH 33 Decorah Road to Paradise Drive USH 41 to STH 144 Widen from two to four traffic lanes Waukesha Expansion 124th Street extension Bluemound Road (USH 18) to Greenfield Avenue (STH 59) Construct two lanes on new alignment Capitol Dr extension Reddelien Rd to Capitol Dr Construct two lanes on new alignment Lake Drive extension Yosemite Rd to STH 67 Construct two lanes on new alignment Sunnyslope Road extension CTH HH to CTH L Construct two lanes on new alignment Town Line Road extension Weyer Road to STH 190 Construct two lanes on new alignment Widening СТН К Brookfield Road to Calhoun Road Widen from two to four traffic lane CTH K (Lisbon Road) Calhoun Road to Hampton Road Widen from two to four traffic lane СТН О IH 43 WB Ramp to W Grange Ave Widen from four to six traffic lanes СТН Т Golf Road to CTH SS Widen from two to four traffic lane Hampton Road Lisbon Road to 132nd Street Widen from two to four traffic lane Moorland Road College Ave to Grange Avenue Widen from two to four traffic lane STH 164 Riverwood Drive (North) to IH 94 Widen from four to six lanes STH 59 CTH XX to Sunset Drive Widen from four to six lanes STH 59 Sunset Drive to Arcadian Avenue Widen from six to eight traffic lane STH 83 STH 59 to CTH X Widen from two to four traffic lane
+Year Open Improvement to Traffic County Туре Facility Termini Description 2050 Racine Widening STH 11 CTH H to Willow Road Widen from four to six traffic lanes Walworth Expansion Indian Mound Parkway extension Indian Mound Parkway to STH 59 Construct two lanes on new alignment New East-West Arterial Main Street to Tratt Street Construct two lanes on new alignment Outer Ring Road CTH H to Inner Ring Road Construct two lanes on new alignment Washington Expansion 18th Avenue extension Jefferson Street to CTH D Construct two lanes on new alignment Taylor Road extension Pond Road to STH 60 Construct two lanes on new alignment Widening CTH P (S. Main Street) Humar Street to CTH NN (Rusco Road) Widen from two to four traffic lanes River Road Decorah Road to Paradise Drive Widen from two to four traffic lanes STH 33 USH 41 to STH 144 Widen from two to four traffic lanes Waukesha Expansion 124th Street extension Bluemound Road (USH 18) to Greenfield Avenue (STH Construct two lanes on new alignment 59) Capitol Dr extension Reddelien Rd to Capitol Dr Construct two lanes on new alignment Lake Drive extension Yosemite Rd to STH 67 Construct two lanes on new alignment Sunnyslope Road extension CTH HH to CTH L Construct two lanes on new alignment Town Line Road extension Weyer Road to STH 190 Construct two lanes on new alignment Widening СТНК Brookfield Road to Calhoun Road Widen from two to four traffic lanes CTH K (Lisbon Road) Calhoun Road to Hampton Road Widen from two to four traffic lanes СТНО IH 43 WB Ramp to W Grange Ave Widen from four to six traffic lanes CTHT Golf Road to CTH SS Widen from two to four traffic lanes Hampton Road Lisbon Road to 132nd Street Widen from two to four traffic lanes STH 164 Riverwood Drive (North) to IH 94 Widen from four to six lanes STH 59 Sunset Drive to Arcadian Avenue Widen from six to eight traffic lanes STH 59 CTH XX to Sunset Drive Widen from four to six lanes implementation schedule for the plan is quantified via the mileage of county and local arterial system improvement and expansion, and the mileage of state trunk highway improvement and expansion as set forth in Table 2.